sindresorhus/got/readme.md

 ##### options.timeout

 Type: `number`

-Time in ms, after which request will be aborted and error event with `ETIMEDOUT` code will be emitted.
+Milliseconds after which the request will be aborted and an error event with `ETIMEDOUT` code will be emitted.

 ##### callback(err, data, response)

 ###### err

-`Error` object with `code` property.
+`Error` object with HTTP status code as `code` property.

 ###### data